DEMAT Shared Services Team

-Andrew Read - Director of Diocese of Ely and DEMAT CEO
+Andrew Read - Director of Diocesan Education and DEMAT CEO

-Jacqueline joined DEMAT in November 2016 because she was attracted to the ethos, vision, values and high-quality team of DEMAT in the pursuance of improving outcomes for children and young people, which so closely aligns with her own values and approach.
+Jacqueline joined DEMAT in November 2016 as a part time consultant and became the Assistant Director for Innovation and Business Development in April 2017.
+She joined the Trust because she was attracted to its ethos, vision, values and high-quality team in their pursuance of improving outcomes for children and young people, which so closely align with her own.

 Owen Rhodes - School Improvement Director

-Owen joined DEMAT in September as School Improvement Director.
+Owen joined DEMAT in September 2017 as School Improvement Director.
 He is an experienced former headteacher who has worked in primary schools in Cambridgeshire and Surrey over the last 20 years.
-He has successfully turned around a school in challenging circumstances, through focusing on improving the quality of teaching, and building an effective team, committed to improving children’s academic and social achievements.
+He has successfully improved schools in challenging circumstances, through focusing on improving the quality of teaching, and developing effective teams who are committed to improving children’s academic and social achievements.
 Owen strongly believes in the significant benefits and impact of school to school support.
 As Chair of the Wisbech Schools’ Partnership, he has led a number of projects aiming to improve outcomes for children across the locality.
 He also has previous experience as a secondary school governor, and as a mentor to newly appointed headteachers.

-Alex joined DEMAT in September 2017 to assist in the Finance function, having qualified as a Chartered Accountant in the Audit department at Deloitte in Cambridge and gained post-qualification experience at Marshall Aerospace & Defence Group.
+Alex joined DEMAT in September 2017 as Assistant Director of Finance.
+Alex qualified as a Chartered Accountant in the Audit department at Deloitte in Cambridge, and gained post-qualification experience at businesses within the Cambridge area.
 During her training, Alex had exposure to large Cambridge corporates, including working on annual audits, interim reviews and assisting in implementing control frameworks.

-Alex believes that education offers the greatest opportunity for all children, collectively and individually to unlock their potential, regardless of start in life.
+In August 2018, Alex took on the post of Director of Finance at DEMAT, and saw the HR function join her Directorate.
+Alex believes that education offers the greatest opportunity for all children, collectively and individually to unlock their potential, regardless of their start in life.
 It was in this belief that Alex joined her local school as a Governor in 2015, and so was eager to join DEMAT as she believes they share a common goal of furthering young people’s education through collaboration, support & challenge.

 Annabelle Evans - Legal and Property Manager

-Annabelle is a solicitor with over 15 years experience specialising in property matters.
-Prior to joining DEMAT in May 2016, she worked at Mills & Reeve Solicitors LLP, Cambridge within the agriculture and landed estates team dealing with a variety of property transactions involving agriculture, commercial and residential matters and acted for a diverse range of clients including charities, Cambridge and Oxford Colleges, investment companies and individual landowners.
-She has joined the DEMAT team as the Legal and Property Manager and is also the Company Secretary for DEMAT.
+Annabelle is a solicitor with over 15 years’ experience specialising in property matters.
+Prior to joining DEMAT in May 2016, she worked at Mills & Reeve Solicitors LLP in Cambridge within the agriculture and landed estates team, dealing with a variety of property transactions involving agriculture, commercial and residential matters, and acted for a diverse range of clients including charities, Cambridge and Oxford Colleges, investment companies and individual landowners.
+She joined the DEMAT team as the Legal and Property Manager and is also the Company Secretary.

 Emily Bedford - School Effectiveness Officer (Literacy)

 How many of us and our children feel like this?
-Emily joins DEMAT as a literacy specialist who strives to ensure that words; spoken, read and written are the key to opening children’s hearts and minds.
+Emily joined DEMAT as a literacy specialist who strives to ensure that words spoken, read and written are the key to opening children’s hearts and minds.

 As a School Effectiveness Officer, Emily is committed to school improvement, supporting schools to ensure all our children are given the opportunity, drive and resilience to reach for their dreams.